hey-august/airlock/README.md

 ## Design

 - **Lightweight:** Uses the official `node:20-slim` Debian-based image.
-- **No host filesystem access** The point is to prevent claude and other tools from being able to directly access your machine.
+- **No host filesystem access:** The point is to prevent Claude and other tools from being able to directly access your machine.
 As a result, we do not mount a volume.
 - **Long-running or ephemeral:** Useful for one-off Claude projects, or as a persistent remote workspace with months of uptime

+> [!WARNING]
+> Alpha, under active development.
+I daily drive this setup, but it needs work related to VM disk management for long-running containers.
+Host and container clients are under development.
+Proceed at your own risk.

 ## Quickstart